Reaching Agreement in Competitive Microbial Systems: Simulation Case Study: A Synthetic Plasmid Conjugation System

 \subsection{Simulation Results}

-We ran stochastic simulations of two competing bacteria populations, $A$ and $B$, with initial concentrations of $[A] + [B] = 3\cdot 10^5 \mu\text{l}^{-1}$.
-We compared the performance of the mutual annihilation protocol to the case of resource-consumer dynamics without direct interference competition.
+We ran stochastic simulations of two competing bacteria populations, $A$ and $B$, with initial concentrations of $[A] + [B] = 3\cdot 10^5 \mu\text{L}^{-1}$.
+We compared the performance of the mutual annihilation protocol to the case of resource-consumer dynamics without direct competition.

-\paragraph{Interference competition as an amplifier.} Figure~\ref{fig:run} shows a single stochastic trajectory during the first $1400$\,min of simulated time with a total initial population of $A+B = 3\cdot 10^5$.
+\paragraph{Direct competition as an amplifier} Figure~\ref{fig:run} shows a single stochastic trajectory during the first $1400$\,min of simulated time with a total initial population of $A+B = 3\cdot 10^5$.
 Here, the initial population counts of $A$ and $B$ have been set to differ by $2000$ with $A$ being the majority.
-We can clearly see that the initial difference between the two population sizes is amplified over time: already after 1400 minutes, the count of the minority species has decreased by three orders of magnitude.
+We can clearly see that the initial difference between the two population sizes is amplified over time: after $1400$\,min (about one day), the count of the minority species has decreased by three orders of magnitude.

-Figure~\ref{fig:s_curve} shows the prevalence of type $A$ after $60$\,min and $120$\,min as a function of \emph{initial} fraction of type $A$ individuals.
-Here, the initial fraction of type $A$ varies from $0$ to $1$.
-Observe the steep s-shaped behavior that is typical for a large amplification away form the midpoint of equal concentrations.
+Figure~\ref{fig:s_curve} shows the prevalence of type $A$ after $60$\,min and $120$\,min as a function of the initial fraction of type $A$ individuals, varying from $0$ to $1$.
+Observe the steep s-shaped behavior that is typical for a large amplification away from the midpoint of equal concentrations.
 Figure~\ref{fig:s_curve_zoom} zooms into the middle of the s-shaped curve, with the top abscissa showing the difference $A-B$.

-\paragraph{Comparison with resource-consumer dynamics.} The dynamics of the mutual annihilation protocol show that direct \emph{interference} competition quickly amplifies the differences between the two populations.
-We also compared this scenario to a setting with only indirect \emph{exploitative} competition.
-To this end, we set the conjugation rate parameter $\alpha=0$ so that there is no direct competitive interactions.
+\paragraph{Comparison with resource-consumer dynamics} The dynamics of the mutual annihilation protocol show that direct competition quickly amplifies the differences between the two populations.
+We also compared this scenario to a setting in the absence of direct competition.
+To this end, we set the conjugation rate parameter $\alpha=0$.
 In this case, competition is mediated only by consumption of shared resources.

-Figures~\ref{fig:s_curve_noab} and~\ref{fig:s_curve_zoom_noab} show the obtained results after 60 minutes of simulated time.
-We can see that compared to the case of interference competition, there is little to no amplification of the differences under exploitative competition during the first 60 minutes of simulated time.
-Moreover, this holds even after a single day ($1440$\,min), as shown by Figure~\ref{fig:run_noab}.
+Figures~\ref{fig:s_curve_noab} and~\ref{fig:s_curve_zoom_noab} show the obtained results after $60$\,min of simulated time.
+We can see that compared to the case of interference competition, there is little to no amplification of the differences under exploitative competition during the first 60\,min of simulated time.
+Moreover, this holds even after 1 day, as shown by Figure~\ref{fig:run_noab}.